Infinite dimensional weak Dirichlet processes, stochastic PDEs and optimal control: Introduction

 exists ucp.
-The limit process is called tensor covariation of $(\X,\Y)$ and is denoted with $[\X,\Y]^\otimes$.
-The tensor covariation $[\X,\X]^\otimes$ is called tensor quadratic variation of $\X$ and denoted with $[\X]^\otimes$. \end{Definition}
+The limit process is called {\bf tensor covariation} of $(\X,\Y)$ and is denoted by $[\X,\Y]^\otimes$.
+The tensor covariation $[\X,\X]^\otimes$ is called {\bf tensor quadratic variation} of $\X$ and is denoted by $[\X]^\otimes$. \end{Definition}

-The concepts of scalar and tensor quadratic variation are however too strong for the applications: indeed several interesting examples of Banach (or even Hilbert) valued processes have no tensor quadratic variation.
+The concepts of scalar and tensor quadratic variation are however too strong for the applications: indeed several interesting examples of Banach (or even Hilbert) space valued processes have no tensor quadratic variation.
 A Banach space valued example is the $C([-\tau,0])$-valued process $\X$ defined as the frame (or window) of a standard Brownian motion $W$: $\X(t) (x): = W({t+x}), \ x \in [-\tau,0]$.
 It is neither a semimartingale, nor a process with scalar quadratic variation process, see considerations after Remarks 1.9 and Proposition 4.5 of \cite{DiGirolamiRusso11}.
-A second (more general) example among $C([-\tau,0])$-valued processes is given by the windows of a real Dirichlet (resp. weak Dirichlet) process, see the consideration below Definition 1.8 in \cite{DiGirolamiRusso11Fukushima}.
-A third example that constitutes a main motivation for the present paper is given by mild solutions of classical stochastic PDEs of evolution type: they have no scalar quadratic variation even if driven by a one-dimensional Brownian motion.
+A second example, that indeed constitutes a main motivation for the present paper, is given by mild solutions of classical stochastic evolution equations in infinite dimensions (including SPDEs): they have no scalar quadratic variation even if driven by a one-dimensional Brownian motion.

-The idea of Di Girolami and Russo was to introduce a suitable space $\chi$ continuously embedded into the dual of the projective tensor space $B_1 \hat \otimes_\pi B_2,$ called {\it Chi-subspace}. $\chi$ is a characteristics of their notion of quadratic variation, recalled in Section \ref{sub4.2} when $B_i$ are Hilbert spaces.
-When $\chi$ is the full space $(B_1 \hat \otimes_\pi B_2)^\ast$ the $\chi$-quadratic variation is called global quadratic variation.
-Following the approach of Di Girolami and Russo, see for instance Definition 3.4 of \cite{DiGirolamiRusso11Fukushima}, we make use of a the notion of $\chi$-covariation $[\X,\Y]_\chi$ when $\chi \subseteq (H_1\hat\otimes_\pi H_2)^*$ for two processes $\X$ and $\Y$ with values respectively in separable Hilbert spaces $H_1$ and $H_2$.
+The idea of Di Girolami and Russo was to introduce a suitable space $\chi$ continuously embedded into the dual of the projective tensor space $B_1 \hat \otimes_\pi B_2,$ called {\bf Chi-subspace}. \\ $\chi$ is a characteristics of their notion of quadratic variation, recalled in Section \ref{sub4.2}.
+When $\chi$ is the full space $(B_1 \hat \otimes_\pi B_2)^\ast$ the $\chi$-quadratic variation is called {\bf global quadratic variation}.
+Following the approach of Di Girolami and Russo, see for instance Definition 3.4 of \cite{DiGirolamiRusso11Fukushima}, we make use of a the notion of $\chi$-covariation $[\X,\Y]_\chi$ when $\chi \subseteq (B_1\hat\otimes_\pi B_2)^*$ for two processes $\X$ and $\Y$ with values respectively in separable Hilbert spaces $B_1$ and $B_2$.
 That notion is recalled in Definition \ref{def:covariation}.